ManuelHentschel/VSCode-R-Debugger/readme.md

 The debugger includes the following features:
 * Controlling the program flow using *step*, *step in*, *step out*, *continue*
 * Breakpoints
-* Exception handling to a very limited extent (breaks on exception)
+* Information about the stack trace, scopes, variables, and watch expressions in each frame/scope
-* Information about the stack trace, scopes, and variables in each frame/scope
+* Exception handling (breaks on exception, access to stack info)
 * Evaluation of arbitrary R code in the selected stack frame
 * Overwriting `print()` and `cat()` with modified versions that also print the current source file and line the the debug console
 * Overwriting `source()` with `.vsc.debugSource()` to allow recursive debugging (i.e. breakpoints in files that are `source()`d from within another file)